harrymkt/nvgtpkg/README.md

 Note that if you are using non compiled version you may run `nvgtpkg.py` instead of `nvgtpkg`.

+## License
+NVGT Package Manager is licensed under the terms of the MIT license.

 ## Creating a package
 If you want to create a package, first setup a Git repository.
 This Git repository is not necessary unless you want to publish to NVGTPKG packages easily.